ibm-cloud-docs/containers/cs_health.md

   * Run syslog from a container.
 For example, you can use this [deployment .yaml file ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Cloud/kube-samples/blob/master/deploy-apps-clusters/deploy-syslog-from-kube.yaml) to fetch a Docker public image that runs a container in your cluster.
 The image publishes the port `514` on the public cluster IP address, and uses this public cluster IP address to configure the syslog host.

   You can see your logs as valid JSON by removing syslog prefixes.
-To do so, add the following code to the top of your <code>etc/rsyslog.conf</code> file where your rsyslog server is running: <code>$template customFormat,"%msg%\n"</br>$ActionFileDefaultTemplate customFormat</code>
+To do so, add the following code to the top of your <code>etc/rsyslog.conf</code> file where your rsyslog server runs: <code>$template customFormat,"%msg%\n"</br>$ActionFileDefaultTemplate customFormat</code>
   {: tip}

 4. Create a log forwarding configuration.